 We have prepared some practical information to help you if you've lost somebody.

 We're looking for doctors, nurses, allied health professionals, healthcare support workers, facilities staff and administration staff to join our team and help us in the fight against coronavirus.

 Thank you for your interest in volunteering.
 Due to the high volume of applications received, we have temporarily paused our volunteer recruitment programme.

 Should we begin recruiting volunteers again, further information will be made available here.

 Offers and donations for NHS workers

 We're grateful for your consideration at this time.
 In order to ensure that your kind offer gets to our 22,000 staff, please contact Antony Cobley.

 For information on Nightingale Hospital Birmingham, which is led by University Hospitals Birmingham NHS Foundation Trust, please the new hospital's website.

-The service, available from Tuesday 16 June, will allow patients to have their blood tests taken without going into one of the Trust’s hospitals.
+The service will allow patients to have their blood tests taken without going into one of the Trust’s hospitals.
 Contact with others is kept to a minimum, which means that the service is good for those that are currently shielding.

 Patients will be able to access the service by appointment only and will be contacted by UHB to be booked into a slot.